Jordan Hamilton (soccer): Columbus Crew SC

 On July 11, 2019 Hamilton was traded to Columbus Crew SC along with an international roster slot and $50,000 of Targeted Allocation money, in exchange for forward Patrick Mullins and an undisclosed amount of Conditional Allocation money.
 Hamilton would have his option for the 2020 season declined by the Crew, but re-signed with the club soon after for 2020.
 The club declined his option for the 2021 season.

 Indy Eleven

 On March 1, 2021, he signed with USL Championship side Indy Eleven.
 On September 2, 2021, Hamilton and Indy mutually agreed to terminate his contract at the club.

 Sligo Rovers

 In February 2022, Hamilton would sign with League of Ireland Premier Division club Sligo Rovers for the 2022 season.
 In June 2022, it was announced that Hamilton would leave the club by mutual consent.

 Forge FC

 On August 5, 2022, Hamilton signed a multi-year contract with Forge FC of the Canadian Premier League.
 He made his debut the next day against the HFX Wanderers.
 Hamilton scored his first goal for Forge on August 12 against Cavalry FC.
+In October 2023, he helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.

+Shan United

+In May 2025, Hamilton signed with Myanmar National League club Shan United.